StevenMapes/django-aws-api-gateway-websockets/README.md

 it back to avoid receiving CSRF Token failures.

 # Restricting access to users
-As of version 2.1.0 you can now use Django Permissions to restrict access to the methods that handle the Websocket request within your views.py.
+As of version 2.1.0 you can now use Django Permissions to restrict access to the methods that handle the WebSocket request within your views.py.

 On the base view class there are two object properties that can be used to set the permissions that are required.